zaja/oxyminicart/README.md

 # OxyMinicart

 This code  allows you to display an simple AJAX minicart in Oxygen Builder template.
-It display Cart Icon, Counter and Total and it is linked to Woocommerce Shoping Cart section.
+It display Cart Icon, Counter and Total with shop currency and it is linked to Woocommerce Shoping Cart section.
 No dropdowns or any fancy features, just a light fast and simple minicart that supports the AJAX add to cart option.

 ![oxyminicart](https://user-images.githubusercontent.com/1156059/156540426-b917725f-18eb-4060-b2ad-4b785d530734.jpg)